Orain/CreateWiki/README.md

     $wgCloudFlareKey = 'bar';

 #### Notes
+ - This extension WILL NOT work with SQLITE
  - This extension requires php to be loacted at */usr/bin/php*.
  - This extension requires the mediawiki DB user to have *CREATE DATABASE* permissions.